mytardis/microtardis/docs/microtardis_administration.rst

 Create New Users
 ----------------
-MicroTardis is integrated with
-`RMMF Booking System (EMBS) <http://embs.set.rmit.edu.au/mebookings.php>`_ authentication module that automatically creates new user accounts for RMMF users when they first login to MicroTardis web interface using the same username and password in EMBS.

-However, MicroTardis allows site administrator to manually create user account as well via MicroTardis administration interface.
-The following steps will show you how to do it.
+MicroTardis has two authentication methods.
+One is **local** user authentication which is the preferred solution using a local authentication database.
+In this case, site administrator is required to perform user account maintenance and validation tasks.
+For each valid user, site administrator has to manually create a user account with a username and a password and grant this user proper privileges to register this user in MicroTardis.

+The other method is **integrated** user authentication with `RMMF Booking System (EMBS) <http://embs.set.rmit.edu.au/mebookings.php>`_ which uses a remote RMMF authentication database.
+MicroTardis site administrator is not required to maintain user accounts in MicroTardis database in this case.
+It automatically creates a new user account in MicroTardis local authentication database when a valid RMMF user (who has registered as an user in EMBS) first log in MicroTardis with a valid username and a valid password.
+In this case, the first login is considered as user registration in MicroTardis.
+After successful registration, MicroTardis would only use local authentication database to authenticate users.
+There won't be communication between MicroTardis and EMBS for user authentication if the user account already exists in MicroTardis database.

 Sign in MicroTardis Administration Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^